Call for Applications

 (a) In the materials supporting “Effective and Innovative Teaching of Scientific Psychology”

-(Criterion #1 above), nominees must clearly demonstrate how their materials reflect the use of the American Psychological Association's National Standards for High School Psychology Curricula
+(Criterion #1 above), applicants must clearly demonstrate how their materials reflect the use of the American Psychological Association's National Standards for High School Psychology Curricula

 4. Professional Development